Skip to Main Content

 10.2 (4) Conflict of Interest

-Should any person involved in the handling of misconduct cases be at risk of conflict of interest (e.g., personal or close professional relationship with one of the parties involved), he/she will recuse themselves from the proceedings, or may be asked to do so.
+Should any person involved in the handling of misconduct cases be at risk of conflict of interest (e.g., personal or close professional relationship with one of the parties involved), they will recuse themselves from the proceedings, or may be asked to do so.

 10.2 (5) Committee with Jurisdiction